 Our present supplier is West Bend Elevator in Lansing, Iowa.
 Our present bait (used for 20+ years) is a mechanically extruded soy-based product.
-Its sole ingredient is soy beans which are hammer milled, extruded while heated to $\sim 300\,^{\circ}$ F, and then pressed and dried into cake form.
-Processed this way, the composition of the bean cake is 38% protein 10% fat and 5% residual oil (West Bend Elevator, Lansing, Iowa, product label).
+Its sole ingredient is soy beans which are hammer milled, extruded while heated to ~300 °F, and then pressed and dried into cake form.
+Processed this way, the compositional qualities of the bean cake are 43-45% protein and 5% residual oil and fat (West Bend Elevator, Lansing, Iowa, product label).
+However, West Bend Elevator has expressed to us that they can no longer guarantee production of this product in the future.

 Mr. Eric Ratcliff (Illinois Natural History Survey, National Great River Research and Education Center; East Alton, Illinois LTRMP Fish Specialist), identified a prospective substitute bait and a supplier with intentions to produce product far into the future.
-Mercer Elevator, Mercer, Ohio, makes a very similar bean cake product to our standard bait.
+Mercer Elevator, located in Ohio, makes a very similar bean cake product to our standard bait.
 It is composed of 46% protein and 5% residual oil and fat (Mercer Elevator, Mercer, Ohio, product label).
 However, we remained uncertain of other qualities like caking properties, persistence in flowing water environments, and bait size.
-We presume the chemical properties of both baits are sufficiently similar to adopt the Mercer bait as a viable alternative, subject to empirical confirmation it can reproduce catches comparable to our previous bait.
-Our field tests were designed to ensure any differences between baits, do not unduly affect catch rates of channel catfish in large hoop nets used in standardized LTRMP sampling.
+We presume the chemical properties of both baits are sufficiently similar to adopt the Mercer bait as a viable alternative, subject to empirical confirmation it can reproduce catches comparable to our previous supplier.
+Our field tests were designed to ensure any such chemical differences that may be present, in addition to physical property differences, do not unduly affect standardized catch rates of channel catfish in large hoop nets used in standardized LTRMP assessment activities.